sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 There are a few issues that I have with my PR.
 I based it off of the earlier PR but many things have changed with the codebase that actually make it harder to implement this feature.
 However, it's super encouraging that this code seems to work without too much fuss.

 ### Experiment Results
 My experimentation shows that while Go doesn't yet have full, native support for gRPC over HTTP/3, there are practical workarounds available today.
 Both the gRPC-Web and Connect protocols function seamlessly over HTTP/3, and in fact, ConnectRPC may already be leveraging HTTP/3 in production environments where infrastructure allows.
-I discovered this firsthand with the [demo ConnectRPC website](https://connectrpc.com/demo/), which leverages HTTP/3 from the browser to the load balancer.
+I discovered this firsthand with the [ConnectRPC demo website](https://connectrpc.com/demo/), which will connect using HTTP/3 from the browser to the load balancer (after a few requests so the browser knows HTTP/3 is available).

 {{< image src="demo-connectrpc.png" width="400px" class="center" >}}